azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

 The components of Zenith communicate using three [Kubernetes CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/):

   * `services.zenith.stackhpc.com`
-    Respresents a reserved domain and stores the associated public key.
+    A reserved domain and associated SSH public key.
   * `endpoints.zenith.stackhpc.com`
     Stores the current endpoints for a Zenith service.
     Each SSH tunnel for a service updates this resource to add its address, port and configuration.